DHJariwala/IS601-hw7/readme.md

 # Docker and Python

+**This is Homework 7 for IS601 course.
+This is cloned repository from Professor's Repository.**

 For this assignment you will be combining Docker with Python to create a program that generates a QR code PNG file that contains a URL.
 The QR code can be viewed with the camera on your phone to allow a user to click on it and send them to the target website.
 You must make your program generate a QR code that takes someone to your GitHub homepage i.e. https://github.com/kaw393939 <replace mine with yours>